-FAQs Estate Planning New York City and San Diego
+Frequently Asked Questions about Estate Planning in New York and San Diego

 Below are the answers to common initial questions many clients have when they first contact Katzner Law Group.
 We hope that the information below address many initial concerns you may have, but if you don’t find the answers here, please contact us with questions specific to your case.